evisions/webdataconnector/community/index.md

 layout: community
 ---

-The following connectors have been written by the Tableau Community and made available to use.
+The following connectors have been written by other users as part of the Tableau or Evisions communities and made available for use.
 If you write a connector, [please contribute!]({{ site.baseurl }}/docs/wdc_hosting_and_submissions)

-**Important:** These connectors are not written by or supported by Tableau.
+**Important:** These connectors are not written by or supported by Evisions.
 If you encounter an issue with one of the connectors here, please reach out to the developer.